Professor of Saxaphone

 BMus 1975, Ball State University

-Brad Foley has served as dean and professor of saxophone at the University of Oregon School of Music and Dance since September 2002.
+Brad Foley served as dean and professor of saxophone at the University of Oregon School of Music and Dance from September 2002-2018.

 Since his arrival in Oregon, Foley has served on the boards of the Oregon Bach Festival and the Eugene Symphony Orchestra; performed in programs on the UO campus, in Portland and Bend, Oregon; and with the Eugene Symphony Orchestra, Eugene Symphonic Band, and the Oregon Bach Festival Orchestra.
 Foley also directs the UO’s prestigious ChamberMusic @Beall concert series.

-In the past twelve years Foley has helped to raise more than $25 million dollars to support the school’s recent and significant building projects, to increase scholarship support for music and dance majors, to endow the ChamberMusic @Beall series, and to support the purchase of new music and technologically-related equipment and instruments.
+During his tenure as dean, Foley helped to raise more than $35 million dollars to support the school’s recent and significant building projects, to increase scholarship support for music and dance majors, to endow the ChamberMusic @Beall series, and to support the purchase of new music and technologically-related equipment and instruments.

 Foley earned the Master of Music and Doctor of Musical Arts degrees in wind performance from the University of Michigan and the Bachelor of Arts degree with honors from Ball State University in music education.